 Click here for more information about Medicare's Extra Help program.

-Click on Plan Year 2020 for a summary of monthly plan premiums for those eligible for extra help.
+Click on Plan Year 2023 or Plan Year 2024 (Coming Soon) for a summary of monthly plan premiums for those eligible for extra help.

 Applying for Extra Help with Medicare

 In most cases, you will need to apply for Extra Help either through the Social Security Administration or through your state Medicaid Office.
 After you apply, Social Security will review your application and will send you a letter to let you know if you qualify for Extra Help.